luqmansen/luqmansen.github.io/content/scratchpads/Database Design and Implementation.md

 #### FileManager

->The read method reads the contents of the speci ed block into the specifed page.
+>The read method reads the contents of the specified block into the specifed page.
 The write method performs the inverse operation, writing the contents of a page to the specified block

+This was quite unnatural to me first time reading and coding it, and it still is.
+Probably because earlier discussion on trying to model logical block ops via filesystem.